fesmc/Chion.jl/README.md

 ### `prescribed_case(...)`

-Build a reusable case definition directly from user-supplied forcing arrays.
+Build a runnable case directly from user-supplied forcing arrays, or from a prepared external forcing file via `forcing_file=...`.
-Use this for small experiments, notebooks, and custom forcing pipelines.
+Use this for experiments, notebooks, and file-backed forcing pipelines.

 ### `synthetic_case(...)`

-Generate built-in synthetic forcing for smoke tests and demos.
+Generate a runnable case with built-in synthetic forcing for smoke tests and demos.
 Supports `variant=:single_column` and `variant=:multi_column`, with `nx` and `ny` controlling the grid size.

-### `mar_case(path; ...)`

-Currently, we test the model with forcing from the regional climate model MAR, therefore the naming (will change in the future).
-Load a reusable case definition from a MAR NetCDF/HDF5 file.
-This is the main entry point for external forcing workflows.

 ## Running Scripts